(This post was originally published on Aug 7, 2018 and updated on Mar 31, 2020.)

 The StrikeMaster II Pro

 Safe Homes International (makers of the original StrikeMaster II and the French Double-Door kit) is another door security company that offers a variety of products.
 We will compare their latest design, the StrikeMaster II Pro kit, to the competition.

 The StrikeMaster II is 48 inches.
-With 4 feet of hardened steel, the stress of brute force impact will easily dissipate into the wall stud making the door practically impenetrable.
+With to 4 foot pieces of hardened steel that fit together to make one unit, the stress of brute force impact will easily dissipate into the wall stud making the door practically impenetrable.

 The kit comes with a lifetime guarantee that your door frame will not break and the company will issue a “refund for the full purchase price of the StrikeMaster II Pro” if a homeowner experiences “door frame failure” following the proper installation.